 Impact of New Law on Adoptions Finalized Between January 1, 1964 – September 18, 1996

 Senate Bill 23 modified the law governing records of adoptions that were finalized between January 1, 1964, and September 18, 1996.
-The bill was signed into law on December 19, 2013.
-This law will allow those whose adoptions were finalized between January 1, 1964 to September 19, 1996 to gain access to their adoption file and original Birth Record from the Ohio Department of Health.
-The law has a one-year waiting period before any records will be released.
-The first day adoptees and their lineal descendants may request the adoption file is March 20, 2015.
+This law will allow those whose adoptions were finalized between January 1, 1964 to September 18, 1996 to gain access to their adoption file and original birth record from the Ohio Department of Health (ODH).

 INFORMATION FOR BIRTH PARENTS

-Starting now the biological parents can complete and submit a Birth Parent Information Packet which will contain a Redaction Form, Contact Preference Form, Social/Medical History Form and an Application for the Release of the Adopted Name.
-Below is detailed information as to what each forms means.
+Starting now the biological parents can complete and submit a Birth Parent Information Packet which contains: a Contact Preference Form, Social/Medical History Form and an Application for the Release of the Adopted Name.
+Below you will find detailed information as to the purpose of each form.

-The Contact Preference Form will allow the biological parent to state how they would like to be contacted if the adoption file is released.
+- The Contact Preference Form will allow the biological parent to state how they would like to be contacted if the adoption file is released.
 They can choose direct contact, contact through an intermediary or no contact at all.
 This form is advisory only and not enforceable.
 It does not ensure that contact will or will not be made.
-The social and medical history is not required with this form but is urged to be completed.
+The Social/Medical History Form is not required with this form, but is urged to be completed.

-Please click here to obtain the Birth Parent Information Packet along with instructions to complete the forms.
+Please click here to obtain the Birth Parent Information Packet which includes instructions on completing the forms.

 INFORMATION FOR BIOLOGICAL SIBLINGS

-Biological Siblings of adoptees can complete the Application for Release of Adopted Name.
+Biological Siblings of adoptees can complete the Application for Release of Adopted Name (HEA 3039).
 This will allow the adopted child’s name to be released in the event that an adopted child has submitted an Authorization for Release of Adopted Name.
 The form must be submitted with two pieces of identification with one showing linkage to the adopted person.

-Should you have a question about these forms or this topic, please call the Office of Vital Statistics customer service team at (614) 466-2531.
+Should you have a question about these forms or this topic, please call the ODH customer service team at (614) 466-2531.

 Should you have general questions regarding the adoption process in Ohio, feel free to contact the following private organizations: